NabeelHimaz/RISCV/README.md

 - **Register File** - Four read ports (two per instruction) and two write ports
 - **Instruction Fetch** - Fetches two instructions per cycle
 - **Result Writeback** - Simultaneous writes to different destination registers

+# Dynamic Branch Prediction

+## Overview

+To mitigate the performance impact of control hazards in our pipelined architecture, we implemented a **Dynamic Branch Predictor** using a Branch Target Buffer (BTB).

+## Architecture

+- **Branch Target Buffer (BTB):** A direct-mapped cache (64 entries) that stores the target address for branch instructions.
+It is indexed by the lower bits of the PC.
+- **Saturating Counters:** Each BTB entry maintains a 2-bit state machine (Strongly Not Taken, Weakly Not Taken, Weakly Taken, Strongly Taken) to predict the branch outcome based on local history.

+## Operation

+1. **Fetch Stage Prediction:** The Fetch unit queries the BTB using the current PC.
+If a valid entry exists and the counter predicts "Taken," the PC is immediately updated to the target address, avoiding a pipeline bubble.
+2. **Execute Stage Verification:** The Execute unit resolves the actual branch outcome.
+It compares this against the prediction passed down the pipeline (`PredictTakenE`).
+3. **Misprediction Recovery:** If the prediction was incorrect:
+   - The pipeline is flushed (FlushD, FlushE).
+   - The PC is corrected:
+     - If we predicted Taken but shouldn't have: Redirect to `PC + 4`.
+     - If we predicted Not Taken but should have: Redirect to the calculated Branch Target.
+   - The BTB entry is updated with the new target and the counter is adjusted.

+# M-Extension (Hardware Multiplier)

+## Overview

+We extended the base RV32I instruction set to support the **M-Extension**, specifically the `MUL` instruction, enabling native integer multiplication.

+## Implementation

+- **Control Unit Update:** We modified the main decoder to recognize the M-extension opcode and distinguish it from standard R-type instructions using bit 25 (`funct7[0]`).
+- **ALU Modification:** We added a dedicated multiplication logic block within the ALU.
+When the new `MUL` control code (`4'b1010`) is received, the ALU performs a 32-bit multiplication of `srcA` and `srcB`.
+- **Pipeline Integration:** The multiplication operation fits within the existing Execute stage timing, requiring no structural changes to the pipeline stages or hazard unit.

 # Appendix
 ### A. Design Philosophy & Decisions